CMSgov/dpc-static-site/common/docsV1.md

 <a href="#list-all-practitioners" class="ds-u-padding-left--3 guide_sub-link">List all practitioners</a><br />
 <a href="#list-a-specific-practitioner" class="ds-u-padding-left--3 guide_sub-link">List a specific practitioner</a>

 Every organization is required to keep a list of <a href="https://dpc.cms.gov/ig/StructureDefinition-dpc-profile-practitioner.html" target="_blank" and rel=noopener>Practitioner</a> Resources who are authorized to have access to DPC data.
-The DPC Team has included four Practitioner Resources that represent fictitious Practitioners that can be added to your Organization.
+The DPC Team has included four Practitioner Resources that represent fictitious practitioners that can be added to your organization.

 ### Add a practitioner
 To register a practitioner at your organization, you must send a FHIR-formatted <a href="https://dpc.cms.gov/ig/StructureDefinition-dpc-profile-practitioner.html" target="_blank" and rel=noopener>Practitioner</a> Resource as the BODY of your request.
 Do not use encoding (raw) when uploading via a POST request to the /Practitioner endpoint.